Water Treatment Products

 Dissolved Organic Carbon (DOC)

 DOC is the Dissolved Organic Carbon level in a sample of water and is usually given in mg/l.
-The s::can UV and UV/Vis sensors can provide a surrogate reading of the DOC using correlations between spectral factors and the laboratory DOC.
-The s::can global cals for DOC are specific for different water types as each major water type contains different fundamental compound groups.
-As with many standard methods parameters its use depends on the application and often more useful information can be provided by the s::can system.
+A UV-VIS spectrometer can provide a surrogate reading of the DOC using correlations between spectral factors and the laboratory DOC.
+Calibrations for DOC are specific for different water types as each major water type contains different fundamental compound groups.
+As with many standard methods parameters its use depends on the application and often more useful information can be provided by UV-VIS system.
 Since the UV/Vis spectrum is the sum of the absorptions of the different dissolved compounds, detail on the concentration of different groups of organic compounds is usually available in addition to the DOC equivalent.

 Specific UV absorbance at 254 nm (SAC254) is a recognised surrogate for organics content in water.